bryantt927/chatbot/README.md

 1. Install mod_wsgi for apache
 2. Add DNS entry for flask the default port is 5000.
 3. Need to add a virtual host for flask and react.
 Check the ExampleHTTPConfFile.txt in this repo for an example
 4. Clone the repository to your server.
+Make sure apache has read/write permissions to all txt and json files.
 5. Navigate to the project directory and install the Python dependencies:

     ```bash